shivam017arora/Freelanco/README.md

 Decentralised Platform governed by Smart Contracts to make trust minimised escrow contract for hiring Freelancers from around the world!

+# Tech Stack

+1. Django: for backend functionality and saving smart contract information using event logs
+2. Hardhat: for smart-contract functionality using MetaMask
+3. React: for frontend functionality

 # Demo

 ### @CustomerView: Job Detail